An Unexpected Illness

 when the boils periodically erupted, and now he decided to test Kirk's

 resolve.
-How badly, he wondered, did his Captain really want
+How badly, he wondered, did his Captain really want to be around

 him?
 "I brought my chess set," he revealed hesitantly.
+"Would you like to

 play?"